 COBRA Administration

-- You notify all eligible group health care participants of their COBRA rights.
+- You notify all eligible group healthcare participants of their COBRA rights.

-- You provide timely notices when COBRA coverage ends and respond to individuals seeking coverage who are not eligible for COBRA.
+- You provide timely notices when COBRA coverage ends and respond to individuals seeking coverage who are not eligible for COBRA

 Fortunately, payroll and HR providers can help.
 Certain providers offer COBRA administration to help you mitigate compliance risks, track qualifying events, and meet coverage requirements.
 Some even have teams of experts on their staff.